 The Decision Making Analysis is characterised by making the factors and the alternative choices visually clear.
 The horizontal rows show potential options and the vertical columns the different factors.
 Weights are added to these factors; the most decisive factor for the organisation is the highest figure.
 One may determine in advance that 1 counts as least important and increases up to 5 in gradation, which is considered very important.
 The following steps make the process clear:

-Step 1 – on a large sheet of paper or on whiteboard, a matrix is drawn with an x number of rows and an x number of columns.
-All factors are placed in the columns; if there are 4 there will be 4 columns.
-All choices are then made in the rows; if there are 3 choices, then there are 3 rows.
+On a large sheet of paper or on whiteboard, a matrix is drawn with an x number of rows and an x number of columns.
+All factors/criteria are placed in the rows; if there are 4 there will be 4 dedicated rows.
+All choices/options are then visualized in the columns; if there are 3 choices/options, then there are 3 columns.

-Step 3 – in this step, values are assigned to the different factors.
+In this step, weightings are assigned to the different factors.
 If ‘contract duration’ is very important to the organisation, this will get a 5.
 If the price is less important to the organisation, this will receive a 1.

-Step 5 – As a final step, all scores calculated in step 4 are added to each row.
+As a final step, all the weighted scores calculated in step 4 are added to the bottom of each column.
 The choice with the highest score wins.
 If there are two choice options with the same final score, the organisation would do well to re-examine the various factors and perhaps assign new weightings.
 From there, the matrix can be re-entered with only the two remaining choice options.

 Decision Matrix Analysis example